Snowflake Line Drawing Art Project

 What age is this project for?

-We have done this project with 1st grade and older.
+We have done this project with the 1st grade and older.
 Younger elementary students may need a little help cutting the snowflakes.
 We use these simple snowflake steps to create two paper snowflakes for students to use in their line drawing.

-Step 2: Trace Around Snowflake
+Step 1: Trace Around The Snowflake

 Children should use a pencil to carefully trace around their snowflakes.
 They should double-check that they have traced all parts before removing the tape.